Online CME Courses

 Overview

-Process for Developing One-time Virtual Course or Conference
+Process for Developing Live in-person or Virtual Course Conference

 The table below outlines the general phased process for conducting live events, though activities will vary depending on the particular requirements of each event.